-Work with the bullying child or young person to help them understand their behaviour, and its effects on others.
+Work with the bullying child to help them understand their behaviour and its effects on others.
 The overall goal is to ensure the bullying stops and the bully's behaviour changes:

-- Make it clear that it is the behaviour that is 'bad', not the young person. - How does bullying make them feel?
-Why do they need to do this? - Help young people to find other ways than bullying to feel recognised and to manage their emotions.
+- Make it clear that it is the behaviour that is 'bad', not the child or young person. - How does bullying make them feel?
+Why do they need to do this?

+- Help children and young people to find other ways than bullying to feel recognised and to manage their emotions.
+Help a child to learn to recognise their emotions.
 Is there a warning moment before they 'kick off'?
 What skills can be used before it all becomes 'too much'?
-Are there patterns to this behaviour - for example on certain days or situations? - Try to elicit some understanding of the feelings of the victim, and challenge any prejudice such as racism.
+Are there patterns to this behaviour for example on certain days or situations?
+Try to identify what works for this child.
+Anger management and conflict resolution skills can be taught. - Try to elicit some understanding of the feelings of the victim, and challenge any prejudice such as racism.
 Prejudiced views might be shared among the community in which they live or be driven by anxieties about identity and territory.
-Young people may adopt these views in order to be accepted into a group.
+Children and young people may adopt these views in order to be accepted into a group.
 By engaging with these concerns rather than dismissing them, it may be possible to help all the young people as well as the one leading bullying. - How can this person make amends or compensate the victim for the distress caused?
-Can they offer some ideas?
+Can the child or young person offer some ideas? - Be aware that many people who bully others have been victims at some point themselves and may still be one.
+These cases might be more complex and 'bully victims' as they are known may need professional help and counselling. - Avoid granting the bully hero status or marginalising them so that you have no influence.